cvbrandoe/REDEN/README.md

 -outDir\=dir (optional): name of the folder where REDEN will output files: the annotated XML-TEI and other files which provide execution information

+Besides, REDEN can extract information from a Linked Data sets thanks to URIs encoded within the TEI then it outputs a JSON data which can loaded in an specific purpose Web-based application in order to visualize these data in several ways, so far Web maps and gallery of author pics.
+You can find below the program argument to do so, please note that the TEI should contain already URIs for every named-entity:

+config-file.properties tei-fileName-withURIs.xml -produceData4Visu=output.json -propsFile=<config_ld_properties>

+-produceData4Visu=output.json (optional): name of the output JSON file

+-propsFile=<config_ld_properties> (optional): name of the properties file containing the name of the properties concerned by the extraction, for an example, see the files config/latlong.properties or config/authors.properties

 ###### How to cite this work

 Brando, C., Frontini, F., Ganascia, J.G.
 (2015): Disambiguation of named entities in cultural heritage texts using linked data sets.
 In: Proceedings of the First International Workshop on Semantic Web for Cultural Heritage in Conjunction with 19th East-European Conference on Advances in Databases and Information Systems, New Trends in Databases and Information Systems, Springer, 539, Poitiers, France, http://link.springer.com/chapter/10.1007%2F978-3-319-23201-0_51